ledgersmb/LedgerSMB/.github/PULL_REQUEST_TEMPLATE.md

    in the future
  * Our code base uses a maximum line-width of 80 characters.

+By default, all PRs will be tested using Travis CI.
+For documentation changes, these tests may be skipped by putting `[skip ci]` somewhere in the commit message.

 For more coding standards and community guidelines, please consult the links presented above this PR form.